 Distinguished Lecture Series - Why we love democracy but hate politics: how to be a 21st Century democratic citizen

-Katie Ghose is the Chief Executive of the Electoral Reform Society
+Katie Ghose is the Chief Executive of Women's Aid

 - Location: Lecture Theatre 2, Newton Building, Nottingham Trent University, City Campus, Goldsmith Street, Nottingham, NG1 4BU,

 - Cost: Free